mhnarfth/netgroup/Readme.md

 2. Copy the `public` folder to the UNL CSE server:
    - Connect to the server and paste the `public` folder. (zip it, move it, unzip it for ease -- instructions below)
 3. Rename the folder to **`public_html`**:
-   - Ensure the folder is named `public_html` for the updates to display.
+   - Ensure the folder is named `public_html` for the updates to display. (make sure the old `public_html` is deleted)
-4. Your website should now be updated on the UNL CSE server.
+4. Your website should now be updated on the UNL CSE server. (url: https://cse.unl.edu/~netgroup/)

 ##### Useful Information (for termianl)
 1. To zip a folder in Terminal on Mac, use the command zip -r <zip_file_name.zip> <folder_name>.